 However, to remove pool algae, you need to make the pH levels even lower.
 7.0 to 7.2 should suffice.

 To do this, you’ll need to grab that sodium bisulfate.
 Follow the manufacturer’s instructions concerning how much to add to your pool size and your algae problem's severity.
 If you're worried about adding too much and reducing the pH level too much, you can add about three-fourths of what is recommended and check the results.

 Slowly pour the product into the pools and leave it for at least six hours.
 Then, come back and check the pH levels.
 If it’s within the recommended range, you can move on to the next step.

 Looking to do the opposite?
 Here is how you raise pH levels in a pool.

 Shock the Pool

 In simple terms, shocking your pool means adding a lot of chlorine to your pool water.
-And when we say a lot, we mean double or triple your normal amount.
+And when we say a lot, we mean double or triple your normal amount especially when you are having extreme cloudy pool water.
 A good way to do this is buying 25 gallons of chlorine and adding three, four, or five gallons at a time.
 The huge amount of chlorine will work to kill the algae.